3890plkh/ecg_project_iexplore/README.md

 Will also need the standard Python data processing libraries (numpy, pandas, scipy, matplotlib etc.).
 If you do not have these installed just run the above command but with whatever module you need to install.

 ## Running the Code
-You just need to run the mlpnn_test0.py script, it should run all of the prerequisites for you.
+__You just need to run the mlpnn_test0.py script__, it should run all of the prerequisites for you.

 ## Notice
 Contains information from MIT-BIH Arrhythmia Database (https://physionet.org/content/mitdb/1.0.0/) which is made available under the ODC Attribution License (https://physionet.org/content/mitdb/view-license/1.0.0/).